-Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to today's Parashat:
+Or follow along in the AUDIO PODCAST, by clicking on the play button if you prefer:

 In last week’s parashah, we learnt about the importance of the substance of faith in drawing closer to Hashem as is taught to us throughout the entire life of Abraham.
 We also learnt that faith without works, or in different words, faith without obedience, is dead.
 Abraham was the first man to uncover the substance of faith and unlock its true potential and power in his life.
 Here is a man who uncovered what it meant to walk in relationship with Hashem.
 All throughout his journeys to and through the Land of Promise, he was tested and tried time and time again by Hashem, to push him to the limits of his potential and his faith, to set the precedent and to be the role model for future generations to come.
-In this week’s parashah, Hashem’s testing and trials for Abraham are pushed to the limit.
+As we will see in this week’s parashah, Hashem’s testing and trials for Abraham are pushed to the limit even further.

 וַיֵּרָ֤א אֵלָיו֙ יְהוָ֔ה בְּאֵלֹנֵ֖י מַמְרֵ֑א וְה֛וּא יֹשֵׁ֥ב פֶּֽתַח־הָאֹ֖הֶל כְּחֹ֥ם הַיּֽוֹם׃

 “Hashem appeared to him in the Plains of Mamre while he was sitting at the entrance of the tent in the heat of the day.”